 Merging with HIBS and Aero-IMT (only for UE in the sky) as sub-agenda

+1.X Increase of efficient use of IMT bands below 3.6 GHz by considerations in order to enhance the coverage and use of existing IMT identifications, based on the results of ITU-R studies:

 1.X.1 to consider, in accordance with Resolution [HIBS-WRC-23] (WRC-19), the use of high altitude platform stations as IMT base stations (HIBS) in certain bands below 3.6 GHz already identified for IMT, on a global or regional level.

+1.X.2 in order to enhance the use of existing IMT identifications in the range 694/698-960 MHz; the possible removal of the limitation regarding aeronautical mobile in the IMT identification for Regions 1 and 2, for the use of IMT user equipment by non-safety applications, where appropriate, in accordance with Resolution [6B1-AERO IMT UE] (WRC-19).

 Including 3 400-3 600 MHz in this proposal